 One way in which website owners and brands can help to protect their site and visitor user experience is by serving their webiste over a secure protocol connection – HTTPS (may be also known as HyperText Transfer Protocol Secure, HTTP Secure or HTTP over SSL).
 Although HyperText Protocol Secure is not 100% flawless, and there are still other steps which you should take to look after security on your site (such as guarding against hackers and password crackers), it does add another layer of security to help prevent interception of data which is sent back and forth via requests in the browser from cyber-attacks.

 The purpose of HTTPS is to provide a safer environment for internet users and there is a movement which has picked up steam towards a #HTTPSEverywhere internet environment.
 As a result, Google gives a canonical preference to pages competing with others deemed to be equals when the HTTPS protocol is used. i.e. if all things were equal in a two horse race between pages then the HTTPS page would be given the ranking priority from an SEO perspective.
 Likewise, if there is confusion between two URIs which are deemed by Google to be duplicated enough (similarity) to have one of them filtered likely the HTTPS (secure) version will be chosen as ‘canonical’ (the preferred version) to index in search results.
 That said, if the non HTTPS page is not up to the same quality for many other ranking factors, then the HTTPS factor would not give the page a winning advantage.
-That said, the HTTPS ranking preference over non HTTPS is an extra incentive for businesses to protect your customers, but it is by no means the only or even anywhere near the most important reason to add HTTPS to a website.
+The HTTPS ranking preference over non HTTPS is an extra incentive for businesses to protect your customers, but it is by no means the only or even anywhere near the most important reason to add HTTPS to a website.

 What is HTTPS?

 In order for the internet to function, computers need to exchange information for end-users to access a website.
 The web administrators that designed the internet created HTTP – HyperText Transfer Protocol.